 - Occasional activities, which include specialist visitors and local sports tournaments

 - Annual events like the Being Healthy and Staying Safe themed weeks

-We are proud to be part of the Boston Spa (Leeds East) School Sport Partnership.
+We are part of the Boston Spa (Leeds East) School Sport Partnership.

 Living and Learning sessions

 promote social and emotional aspects of learning (sometimes referred to as SEAL) and other areas of Personal, Social and Health Education (PSHE).
 This is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
 Each half-term, we have a different theme.
 Read our long-term Living and Learning plan

 Pupils’ learning within Living and Learning sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 The Eight Rs for Learning promote good learning behaviour.
 Characteristics of effective learning include resilience, reflection and responsibility.
 Read more about the Eight Rs in our guide for parents and carers.